-What Are Drive By and Internal BPO's?
+Understanding Drive By and Internal BPOs

-Many real estate agents and brokers are supplementing their commission income by doing BPOs, or Broker Price Opinions.
+Many real estate agents and brokers are supplementing their commission income by doing BPOs, or broker price opinions.
 Though the income from an individual BPO may only be between $50 and $150, these brokers do well by streamlining their procedures and forms.
 Many companies allow the completion of BPO forms online.

 In short, a BPO is used in situations that do not yet warrant the time and expense of a full appraisal.
 Circumstances that may call for a BPO include foreclosure, refinancing, or mortgage forbearance.

-There are two major categories of BPOs, the Drive-By BPO and the Internal BPO.
-The name "Drive-By" implies the extent of this BPO, but the task and form requirements can vary for this BPO type.
+There are two major categories of BPOs, the drive-by BPO and the internal BPO.
+The name drive-by implies the extent of this BPO, but the task and form requirements can vary for this BPO type.
 Of course, in general, the drive-by BPO will not require the broker to go into the home.

-The Internal BPO can also vary in tasks and form requirements.
+Internal BPO can also vary in tasks and form requirements.
 It is definitely more involved, and there are usually more photos required.
 This BPO can require contact with a homeowner in foreclosure, or with a tenant who isn't aware of the situation.
 Care should be taken to know the situation and hopefully have an introduction before arrival.

 The Drive-by BPO

 Both of these BPOs have a goal of determining a rough preliminary value of a property that is approaching or in default.
 The lender is experiencing problems in getting the mortgage payments, and they want an initial estimate of value before any other action is taken.